samvera/samvera.github.io/pages/samvera/developer_community/contributing_code/review.md

 As a reviewer, it's also your responsibility to make sure:

 * Does the submitter have a signed CLA [on file](https://wiki.duraspace.org/display/samvera/CLA+submission+list)?
-* Did the Travis tests complete successfully?
+* Did the CI tests complete successfully?
 * Is there a significant drop in code coverage?
 * Do all new or changed methods, modules, and classes have comments?